 Analysis and Reporting

-The IR office conducts studies of students, faculty and staff using both internal and external data sources to advance institutional self-study.
-The IR office uses data analysis to identify the problems and issues facing Bentley, and provides useful information to promote strategic planning.
-Institutional Research uses benchmarks for institutional reference, assessment and accountability.
-The IR office also serves an important consultative role for other administrative and academic units in the design and administration of surveys, the analysis of survey data, and the reporting of results.
+The BI&ES office conducts studies of students, faculty and staff using both internal and external data sources to advance institutional self-study.
+The office uses data analysis to identify the problems and issues facing Bentley and provides useful information to promote strategic planning.
+Business Intelligence and Enrollment Systems uses benchmarks for institutional reference, assessment and accountability.
+The office also serves an important consultative role for other administrative and academic units in the design and administration of surveys, analysis of survey data, and reporting of results.

 Administration of National and Local Surveys

 - Beginning College Survey of Student Engagement (BCSSE) – BCSSE collects data about entering college students' high school academic and co-curricular experiences, as well as their expectations for participating in educationally purposeful activities during the first college year.
 BCSSE administration usually takes place prior to the start of fall classes and is designed to be paired with a NSSE administration at the end of the first college year, providing an in-depth understanding of first-year student engagement on your campus.

 - Admitted Student Questionnaire (ASQ+) – Studies students’ perceptions of their institution and its admissions process.
 Facilitates competitor and overlap comparisons.
 Collects data on student assessment of programs, admissions procedures, literature, institutional image; financial aid packages; common acceptances; comparative evaluations.
 ASQ+ provides specific institutional comparisons.